mattermost/docs/source/overview/architecture.rst

 Database with VIPs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following diagram is a suggested configuration for highly-available databases through virutal IPs.
+The following diagram is a suggested configuration for highly-available databases through virtual IPs.

 .. image:: ../images/DatabasewithVIPs.png